I now have the guts to share this story:

 Make sure to make reservations before your trip.
 It will save you time, money and energy.
 I attached the details of my contact person below.

 1) Anawangin is divided into several resorts.
-I recommend you stay in Mansayon Beach Resort.
+I recommend you stay at Mansayon Beach Resort.
 Entrance fee for day trip is P50 and P100 for overnight stay.
 So far, it’s the best resort in the area.
 Though all resorts are almost the same, Mansayon has the best location.
 Wooden tables and benches are also provided for free.

 3) You will be able to use your phone only to take pictures or play music.
 There’s no cellular signal in the area.
 If you’re not with your special someone, forget him/her first.
 It’s the best time for you to enjoy your freedom.
 (Haha!)